Planning a reunion at Lake Tahoe? Use Reunly free - guest list, RSVPs, budget, schedule, name tags.Start free →▶ Demo

 Kid-friendlyFree

-Mostly-flat 4.5-mile paved path along the Truckee River from Tahoe City; rental bikes available.
+Mostly-flat 4.5-mile paved path along the Truckee River from Tahoe City.
+Olympic Bike Shop and Tahoe City Bike Rentals deliver to north-shore rentals.
 Easy multi-gen activity.

 Official source ↗